papsti/macpan-workshop/syllabus.md

   * **Exploration**: Compare simulations freely under alternative parameterizations, and with real and/or hypothetical data.
 * **Parameterization**: Refine default parameters for a specific population and question, possibly by formally calibrating parameters with data.
 * **Inference**: Use realistically parameterized models to make inferences (e.g. forecasts, counter-factuals).
-<span style="color:blue">MLi: Is this inference?
+<span style="color:red">MLi: Is this inference?
 Your examples fits under scenarios rather than inference.</span>.
 * **Stratification**: Separate individuals in one compartment into many (e.g. by age, space, vaccination status) and/or find stratified data.

 We stress the importance of data and other factual inputs, including expert opinions, into the modelling process.
 We are concerned with modelling specific real-world problems, and so none of these activities should be too abstract.